 The differences between the operation and the exploitation stages are in the source of funding, the designated community and maturity of the products.
 The project and the archive may have completely separate funding sources.
 The project users may be limited to a small team whereas the archive may represent a large community.
 Special hardware and software capabilities may be provided to project teams but not to archive users.
 The archive may provide capabilities for exploiting the project data in concert with other data products.

+LIfecycle Framework - Activities detail

+[Editor note: Original activity text below were extracted from EU EOS LTDP Framework document.
+The activities were placed in the sections identified in the mapping by JGG provided prior to the previous telecon.
+My updates/comments are tracked.]

+Figure 5-1 below indicates the status of information capture for each of the topical issues at each of the lifecycle stages.
+Typically information to address the issue and to document the decisions made in regard to each of these topical issues will begin to be accumulated early in the lifecycle.
+Then as time goes on more information is gained until the needed information is complete.
+In the case where new information about a topical issue will continue to be generated, then by late in the information lifecycle, the collected information should be up to date.
+And even once complete, maintenance efforts and periodic reviews should be made to ensure that the information remains up to date.

+***